ruiqi7/repentance-part-2/UserTestingResults.md

 - Dies right at the start → freeze the monsters for a while at the start
 - Dies without seeing the monster → maybe include sounds / dialogue to indicate that a monster is near, turn on the flashlight if the player didn't have it on when he died
 - Sound upon death is too soft
-- Could still toggle the flashlight → disable it?
+- Could still toggle the flashlight

 _Flashlight_